 Joseph Campbell gave us a valuable description of the metaphorical hero’s journey.
 He said that we’ll first hear a calling, and we’ll always have a choice whether to surrender to it.
 There will be a threshold to cross, which will require unconditional commitment and separation from what’s familiar.
 There will be guardians along the way, waiting to help us.
 And of course, there will be a challenge – a dragon on the path, a demon from the dark side.
-And when we’ve experienced initiation, we get to return home as heroes.
+And after we’ve experienced initiation, we will return home as heroes with the elixir.

 What does it mean?
 Opportunities come up daily for us to act in heroic ways.
 And the steps that Campbell outlined are part of the process.

 The hero’s journey is not just guy-stuff.
 It’s beyond male and female.
 It incorporates the masculine and feminine aspects that are in each of us.
 And becoming sensitive enough to hear the calling requires the receptive, feminine part of us.